emacs-berlin/emacs-berlin.org/index.md

 The next meetup is on September 26th.
 Come visit us at the usual location.

+<b>Michael</b> will present <b>"Thread-safe Tramp"</b> - an overview
+over thread programming in Emacs followed by asynchronous file operations with Tramp.

 As always: let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
 Bring your laptop for spontanous show-and-tell.